react-cosmos/react-cosmos/README.md

 #### Next.js

+Add `react-cosmos-webpack` to dev dependencies and create `cosmos.config.js`.

-Next.js apps run on both client & server, so compilation is done via Babel plugins instead of webpack loaders.
+> Next.js apps run on both client & server, so compilation is done via Babel plugins instead of webpack loaders.
 This means we can rely on Cosmos' default webpack config.

 ```js
 // cosmos.config.js